-Recent Teslas have had the ability to use the built in cameras as both a dashcam when driving and as a sentry mode facility when parked up.
+Recent Tesla's have had the ability to use the built in cameras as both a dashcam when driving and as a sentry mode facility when parked up.
 Both these features require the owner to use a storage device plugged into the USB port to store the content.
-Getting this to work however is not that easy, and regular USB thumb drives or memory sticks are not idea due to the limitations of the technology.
+Regular USB thumb drives or memory sticks are not idea due to the limitations of the technology, they are either not fast enough or not designed to be rewritten to many times.
 This guide discusses the choice of storage, how to set it up, and how to also add a music partition if required.

 We recommend avoiding thumb drives as the type of memory used is not designed for frequent rewrites which will occur when being used as a dashcam or in sentry mode.
 They also typically have too slow a write speed and simply can not keep up with the requirements of the car.